 Infants with hypospadias should not be circumcised.
 The foreskin should be kept for use in later surgical repair.

-Surgery is usually done before the child starts school.
+In most cases, surgery is done before the child starts school.
 Today, most urologists recommend repair before the child is 18 months old.
 Surgery can be done as young as 4 months old.
 During the surgery, the penis is straightened and the opening is corrected using tissue grafts from the foreskin.
-The repair may require multiple surgeries.
+The repair may require several surgeries.